astropy/astropy/docs/io/fits/appendix/faq.rst

 "free" format in which the ASCII representation can be stored anywhere, using the full 70 bytes of the card (after the keyword).

-Currently Astropy/PyFITS only supports writing fixed format (it can read both formats), so all floating point values assigned to a header are stored in the fixed format.
+Currently Astropy only supports writing fixed format (it can read both formats), so all floating point values assigned to a header are stored in the fixed format.
 There are plans to add support for more flexible formatting.